sergei-mironov/litrepl/CONTRIBUTING.md

 The environment:

 * `vimrc` contains vim configurations used by the author for the development.
-* `sh` contains vaious shell scripts and tests for the development.
+* `sh` contains various shell scripts and tests for the development.
-* `env.sh` contains developement shell definitions.
+* `env.sh` contains development shell definitions.
 Notably, it adds `python` to the `PYTHONPATH`, `sh` to `PATH`, etc.
-* `Makefile` encodes most of the developmemnt actions. `make help` will print the list of them.
+* `Makefile` encodes most of the development actions. `make help` will print the list of them.
 * `flake.nix`, `default.nix`, `shell.nix` Nix expressions describing software
   build targets and dependencies.